OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Project_Notes.md

 ## Edit notes

+The notes support commonmark, an unofficial specification of basic Markdown for formatting text.
+The syntax is listed on the following overview page: [https://commonmark.org/help/](https://commonmark.org/help/){:target="_blank”}

 To edit a note, click on the list and then

 **a) on the title of the note** (as also in the quick access) and then the **"Edit" button"**<br>